partiql/partiql-ir-generator/README.md

 - One Kotlin class per node type.
 - `Object.equals` and `object.hashCode` implementations
-- Three different implementations of the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern):
+- Four different variations of the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern):
     - Plain visitors, which can be used to perform simple semantic checks.
     - Folding visitors, which can be used to extract data from a tree.
     - Rewriting visitors for simple transformations of trees.
+    - Conversion visitors, one for each sum type, to convert from a sum type to any other type.
 - Components to transform between the generated classes and Ion s-expressions and to check the structure of the structure of the s-expression representation.